 One caveat: These liquids are permitted only in “reasonable quantities,” though the TSA doesn’t specify further.
 So if you have a lot, pack what you need for the flight, and then check or ship the rest.
 Also be aware that a TSA agent will likely swab the container to check for explosives.
 But don’t worry—the swab won’t actually touch the contents.

 Well, technically, you can’t bring bottled water on your flight, but your very young child can, according to the TSA.
-It appears that babies and toddlers aren’t as patient as adults, and they may not want to wait for their water.
-(Well, we assume this is the reason, though the TSA doesn’t go into details.)
-So, feel free to bring them each a bottle in your carry-on.
+While the TSA doesn’t go into details, we’re guessing it’s so you can mix their formula while en route to your destination.
+So feel free to bring a bottle in your carry-on.
 If asked, explain to the TSA agent that it’s for your child.
 Bring it in a store-bought bottle or a reusable water bottle brought from home.
 As long as it’s for a little one, it’s totally OK.

 Yep, you can bring fish on board, and of course, they’ll need water to stay alive (and more than 3.4 ounces, at that).
 The fish and water just need to be in a clear plastic container.
 Check with your airline about live lobsters, though.
 Most airlines will allow you to bring them on, but others, like Southwest, require you to check them.

 Got a teething baby?
 Don’t want to hear said baby scream on the plane for the next few hours?
 Neither does anyone else.
 That’s probably why the TSA decided to pop this one on the list as well.
 So bring all the gel- and liquid-filled teethers, regardless of their size.